-Cybersecurity refers to measures to defend computers, servers, mobile devices, electronic systems, networks and data against malicious attacks.
-It is also referred to as IT security or electronic data security.
+Cybersecurity pertains to safeguarding electronic devices, systems, networks, and data from harmful cyber threats.
+It is commonly known as IT security or electronic data security.

 Cyber war refers to quasi-warlike confrontations in and around virtual space, i.e., so-called cyberspace.
 The means used are predominantly from the field of information technology, whereby targeted attacks with disruptive programs ("computer viruses"/"malware") or large-scale cyber attacks ("hacking") against companies, institutions or critical infrastructure may occur.

 Cyborg technologies refer to targeted optimizations of the human body by means of technological implants or similar aids.
 The term cyborg stands for "cybernetic organism" and refers to hybrid beings consisting of machines and biological organisms.

 2 Degrees Celsius Target